Reverend Douglas Van Doren

 In 2003, Bill founded The 2nd Act Opera Company, a professional touring group dedicated to promoting Opera as an art form to young people, performing in many of the schools in the area as well as touring with his wife, Hollis, presenting Children's Opera Workshops in elementary schools across the country.

-Autumn Aldrich is a graduate of Michigan State University and came to Plymouth in December 2014 after several years working in an office position in a veterinary hospital.
+Autumn Aldrich is a graduate of Michigan State University and worked in the veterinary field for many years before coming to Plymouth in December 2014.

 "Go back.
 That's your church."
 Those are the words that brought Jerry Hoffman to Plymouth UCC in 2004.
 Jerry had recently moved to Grand Rapids.
 He was looking for a specific church on Kalamazoo Avenue but got turned around, saw Plymouth's WAGE PEACE sign, and pulled in to the parking lot.
 Realizing that the worship service was well underway, Jerry returned to his car and drove off to find the original church of his search.
 That's when he heard the voice in his head, "go back."
 He did, and he's been at Plymouth ever since.
 A retired public school educator and administrator, Jerry was asked to be part-time custodian at Plymouth shortly after his arrival.
 But he spends far more time at Plymouth than "part-time" implies.
 He also volunteers as a quilter, music librarian, and substitute accompanist for the choir and solo performers.